-The Oscillator Devices Trash Panda is a MIDI controllable expression pedal splitter series.
+The Oscillator Devices Trash Panda is a MIDI controllable expression pedal splitter.
 Plug in your expression pedal and control up to four effects devices with expression pedal or CV inputs.
-All functions are controllable via MIDI, even the pedal position of the expression outputs.
-That also makes it a MIDI to expression translator/converter.
-The expression outputs can also be internally controlled by a LFO, that is synced to MIDI clock.
+All functions are MIDI-controllable – even the pedal position of the expression outputs.
+That also makes it a MIDI-to-expression translator/converter.
+The expression outputs can also be internally controlled by a LFO that syncs to MIDI clock.

 Features: